Open Drug Use, Violence Plague Businesses in Duncan, BC—But One Shop Owner Is Trying to Turn the Tide

 He has been threatened with a gun, had a knife pulled on him, and been cursed and yelled at.
 Although he later discovered the gun was fake, it didn’t diminish the terror he felt at that moment, he said.

 One of the best steps he took to safeguard himself and his business, he said, was installing high-quality surveillance cameras.
-Those cameras kept him abreast of what was happening around his business overnight and what he saw on the surveillance footage brought him down to the store many nights.
+Those cameras kept him abreast of what was happening around his business overnight, and what he saw on the surveillance footage brought him down to the store many nights.

 It wasn’t uncommon to see fires burning just a few feet from his storefront while addicts injected drugs or inhaled vapour from glass pipes.
 Sometimes people would be passed out on the sidewalk.

-There were many nights when Mr. Arnold would end up at his shop, but it gave him a chance to apply his “tough love” philosophy and he began to connect with many of the people he had seen on the streets.
+There were many nights when Mr. Arnold would end up having to be at his shop, but it gave him a chance to apply his “tough love” philosophy and he began to connect with many of the people he had seen on the streets.
 He’d often make coffee for them or hand out food or other supplies.

 “They started to know I was around and expected it,” he said.